chris-wood/draft-arc/draft-yun-cfrg-arc.md

 after each presentation construction (as described in {{presentation-construction}}).

 ~~~
-state = MakePresentationState(credential, presentationContext, presentationLimit)
+state = MakePresentationState(credential, presentationContext,
+  presentationLimit)

 Inputs:
 - credential:
   - m1: Scalar, client's first secret.
   - U: Element, a randomized generator for the response `b*G`.
-  - UPrime: Element, the MAC over the server's private keys and the client's secrets.
+  - UPrime: Element, the MAC over the server's private keys and the
+    client's secrets.
   - X1: Element, server public key 1.
-- presentationContext: Data (public), used for presentation tag computation.
+- presentationContext: Data (public), used for presentation tag
+  computation.
 - presentationLimit: Integer, the fixed presentation limit.

 Outputs:
 - credential
-- presentationContext: Data (public), used for presentation tag computation.
+- presentationContext: Data (public), used for the presentation tag.
-- presentationNonceSet: {Integer}, the set of nonces that have been used for this presentation
+- presentationNonceSet: {Integer}, the set of nonces that have been
+  used for this presentation.
 - presentationLimit: Integer, the fixed presentation limit.

-def MakePresentationState(credential, presentationContext, presentationLimit):
+def MakePresentationState(credential, presentationContext,
+  presentationLimit):
-  return PresentationState(credential, presentationContext, [], presentationLimit)
+  return PresentationState(credential, presentationContext, [],
+    presentationLimit)
 ~~~

 ### Presentation Construction {#presentation-construction}